Integrate search into your app

 When adding search functionality to your application, a key decision is to define your search index.
 In other words, the way of collecting, parsing, and storing data to enable its fast retrieval.
 The choice depends on the complexity and requirements of your project.

-In this article, you'll learn about two approaches to integrating search into your app:
+In general, there are two approaches to integrating search into your app.

 Table of contents